Paul Dirac: Death and recognition

+Awards and honours

+Dirac shared the 1933 Nobel Prize in Physics with Erwin Schrödinger "for the discovery of new productive forms of atomic theory".
+He was the youngest ever theoretician to win the prize, at the age of 31, until T. D. Lee in 1957.
+Dirac was also awarded the Royal Medal in 1939 and both the Copley Medal and the Max Planck Medal in 1952.
+He was elected a Fellow of the Royal Society in 1930, a member of the American Philosophical Society in 1938, an Honorary Fellow of the American Physical Society in 1948, a member of the United States National Academy of Sciences in 1949, a member of the American Academy of Arts and Sciences in 1950, and an Honorary Fellow of the Institute of Physics, London in 1971.
+He received the inaugural J. Robert Oppenheimer Memorial Prize in 1969.
+Dirac became a member of the Order of Merit in 1973, having previously turned down a knighthood as he did not want to be addressed by his first name.

-Immediately after his death, two organizations of professional physicists established annual awards in Dirac's memory.
+After his death, two organisations of professional physicists established annual awards in Dirac's memory.
 The Institute of Physics, the United Kingdom's professional body for physicists, awards the Paul Dirac Medal for "outstanding contributions to theoretical (including mathematical and computational) physics".
 The first three recipients were Stephen Hawking (1987), John Stewart Bell (1988), and Roger Penrose (1989).
-The International Centre for Theoretical Physics awards the Dirac Medal of the ICTP each year on Dirac's birthday (8 August).
+Since 1985, the International Centre for Theoretical Physics awards the Dirac Medal of the ICTP each year on Dirac's birthday (8 August).

-The Dirac-Hellman Award at Florida State University was endowed by Bruce P. Hellman in 1997 to reward outstanding work in theoretical physics by FSU researchers.
+The Dirac–Hellman Award at Florida State University was endowed by Bruce P. Hellman in 1997 to reward outstanding work in theoretical physics by FSU researchers.
 The Paul A.M.
 Dirac Science Library at Florida State University, which Manci opened in December 1989, is named in his honour, and his papers are held there.
 Outside is a statue of him by Gabriella Bollobás.
 The street on which the National High Magnetic Field Laboratory in Innovation Park of Tallahassee, Florida, is located is named Paul Dirac Drive.
 As well as in his hometown of Bristol, there is also a road named after him, Dirac Place, in Didcot, Oxfordshire.
+The Dirac-Higgs Science Centre in Bristol is also named in his honour.

 The BBC named a video codec, Dirac, in his honour.
 An asteroid discovered in 1983 was named after Dirac.
 The Distributed Research utilising Advanced Computing (DiRAC) and Dirac software are named in his honour.